phoophoo187/Privacy_SDN_Edge_IoT/flowrules/README.md

 * In this experiment, we have 6 edge nodes, ie., Edge\#1, Edge\#2,..., Edge\#6, and 1 super edge node, i.e., SE.
 ### Manual setup
-1. Set all edge nodes in the ad-hoc mode for control plane and data plane.
+1. Set all edge nodes in the ad-hoc mode for the control plane and data plane.
 The setting of ad-hoc mode is written in all edge node in
     `/etc/network/interfaces/` <br/>
 2. Check the connectivity of all edge nodes and the super edge node with`ping` command for both control plane and data plane.
-The expected result after run `ping` command is all edge and super edge nodes can ping to each other.
+The expected result after running `ping` command is all edge and super edge nodes can ping to each other.

 3. Copy shell script `edge1.sh` file to Edge\#1, and change 1 to 2,...,6 for Edge\#2, Edge\#2,...,Edge\#6, respectively.